 Most pilgrims are not rich.
 They bring yak butter and money, small amounts for each chapel, as offerings to the monastery.

-They also bring things they treasure to offer at monasteries: flower, oil, tea, candy, sugar, fruit, etc. It's kind of like the pilgrims provide for the monks and the monasteries.
+They also bring things they treasure to offer at monasteries: flowers, oil, tea, candy, sugar, fruit, etc. It's kind of like the pilgrims provide for the monks and the monasteries.

 Some pilgrims who live thousands of miles from Lhasa walk for years to worship at Tibet's monasteries, frequently prostrating themselves along the way.

-Most Buddhist monasteries' stupas in India store monks body parts, thought to be holy relics.
+Most Buddhist monasteries' stupas in India store monks' body parts, thought to be holy relics.
 But some stupas in Tibetan monasteries actually store monks' whole bodies.
-Many traditional medicines and herbs are used to help preserve the bodies.

 There are 8 holy stupas in the Potala Palace with bodies in.
 The stupas are decorated with gold, silver, pearls, agate, coral, diamond, and other treasures.